sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

 - BLAZE_USE_ALWAYS_INLINE
   - Force Blaze inlining (default is `ON`)
-  - If disabled or if the platform is unable to 100% guarantee inlining, replaces `BLAZE_ALWAYS_INLINE` in Blaze with `BLAZE_STRONG_INLINE` (see `BLAZE_USE_STRONG_INLINE`)
+  - If disabled or if the platform is unable to 100% guarantee inlining, falls back to `BLAZE_USE_STRONG_INLINE` (see below)
-  - For SpECTRE build targets that use Blaze data structures and arithmetic, it may affect runtime.
-If debug symbols are enabled (`-g`), disabling `BLAZE_USE_ALWAYS_INLINE` may reduce compile time and compile time RAM.
-It should also make it easier to step through Blaze with a debugger.
+  - Forced inlining reduces function call overhead, and so generally reduces runtime.
+However, it does increase compile time and compile memory usage.
+It is also easier to use a debugger when forced inlining is disabled.
+If you are encountering debugger messages like `function inlined`, then forced inlining should be disabled.
 - BLAZE_USE_STRONG_INLINE
   - Increase the likelihood of Blaze inlining (default is `ON`)
-  - Disabling replaces `BLAZE_STRONG_INLINE` in Blaze with the `inline` keyword
-  - For SpECTRE build targets that use Blaze data structures and arithmetic, it may affect runtime.
-If debug symbols are enabled (`-g`), disabling `BLAZE_USE_STRONG_INLINE` may reduce compile time and compile time RAM.
-It should also make it easier to step through Blaze with a debugger.
+  - Strong inlining reduces function call overhead, and so generally reduces runtime.
+However, it does increase compile time and compile memory usage.
+It is also easier to use a debugger when strong inlining is disabled.
+If you are encountering debugger messages like `function inlined`, then strong inlining should be disabled.
 - BUILD_PYTHON_BINDINGS
   - Build python libraries to call SpECTRE C++ code from python (default is `OFF`)